Deep-and-Local/deep-and-local.github.io/_posts/2024-06-26-Kamiya-Bar-Tokyo-Asakusa.md

 ## Shop Infomation
-Founded in the 13th year of the Meiji era (1880), located at 1-1 Asakusa.
-Japan's first bar, beloved by many literary masters.

 <p class="site-description">
+"Founded in the 13th year of the Meiji era (1880), located at 1-1 Asakusa.
+Japan's first bar, beloved by many literary masters."
 (Translated based on the official webpage)
 </p>

 <!-- <a href="https://www.asakusaimahan.co.jp/english" class="btn btn--inverse">Official Webpage in English</a> -->

+> Kamiya Bar is renowned for its special liquor, 'Denki Bran,' a brandy-based cocktail that has been famous since the Meiji era.
+A visit to Kamiya Bar isn't complete without trying Denki Bran, available in both standard (ALC.
+30%) and classic (ALC.
+40%) versions.
+Denki Bran is not only celebrated for its historical significance but also appears in novels and poetry.
+The first floor houses the bar, while the second floor features a casual retro-style restaurant where families with children are welcome— and yes, the restaurant also serves Denki Bran.
+> <footer>Comment by Deep&Local</footer>

 <div class="map">
 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3239.6214953622903!2d139.79273939678953!3d35.71093090000004!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x60188ebf399b16b5%3A0xa9645897f4945a4a!2sKamiya%20Bar!5e0!3m2!1sen!2sjp!4v1719478105124!5m2!1sen!2sjp" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>